 The ADVANCE Leadership Team provides leadership and oversight for the entire ADVANCE program.
 The team is led by Chancellor Emerita Linda P. B. Katehi, Professor of Electrical and Computer Engineering and Gender Studies.
-Programmatic direction and key decisions are made in consultation with Faculty Director Karen McDonald (Co-PI), and Vice Provost of Academic Affairs Maureen Stanton (Co-PI) who is chair of the UC Davis ADVANCE Steering Committee.
+Programmatic direction and key decisions are made in consultation with Faculty Director Linda Bisson, and the UC Davis ADVANCE Management Team.

 Adela de la Torre, an agricultural economist, is a professor in the Chicana/o Studies Department and director of the Center for Transnational Health at UC Davis.
 Dr. de la Torre’s publications and research primarily focus on social determinants of Chicano/Latino health issues, including border and binational health.
 In addition, her recent NIH funded work includes targeting English Language Learning student science educational disparities and developing university- and school-based partnerships to tackle this growing educational divide.